stuhlmueller/connoisseur/models/18-supervised-utility-prediction.md

 1. Make the evaluation less noisy: This evaluation is very noisy, since we only have five data points to test on (but we could use arbitrarily more test data to improve on this).

+2. Write a more systematic framework for evaluating utility predictors; refactor what we have so far; define a clean interface so that this framework can be used with and tested on external data in addition to synthesized data.

-2. Handle uncertainty correctly: Due to the use of variational inference, and the selection of a single matrix/function above, we're also not correctly capturing uncertainty in our distribution over functions when we're doing prediction.
+3. Handle uncertainty correctly: Due to the use of variational inference, and the selection of a single matrix/function above, we're also not correctly capturing uncertainty in our distribution over functions when we're doing prediction.
 We could address this by (1) computing a distribution on matrices using HMC (with independent random variable for each matrix element) and (2) storing this distribution so that we can use it for prediction.

-3. Write a more systematic framework for evaluating utility predictors; refactor what we have so far; define a clean interface so that this framework can be used with and tested on external data in addition to synthesized data.

-Other things to explore:

-- Supply non-uniform source of noise for the induced stochastic function
-- Make the actual data-generating process more complex, make prior over functions more expressive (use Bayesian neural nets), make state representation more sophisticated
-- Don't observe utility directly, only observe a "gold standard" signal some of the time
-- Observe weaker signals
-- Contrast generative models (that try to model the joint distribution on state and utility) with the supervised approach (where we try to learn a stochastic function from state to utility)
-- Evaluate how this approach scales to larger datasets